Dobby233Liu/node-bullshit-generator/README.md

 https://Dobby233Liu.github.io/node-bullshit-generator

 Note: It uses the master version, and the library is streamed through jsDelivr.
 There may have a CDN-hijack!

-# 0.x is going to lost my support
-0.x will lost my support once 1.0.0 is published.
-Please migrate quickly.

 # TODO
 * https://github.com/aetherwu/BullshitGenerator/blob/master/data.json - merge into default-plus